 Endometriosis and Exercise

-The co-owner of Sabo Skirt said she’s been “sent into menopause” after treatment stopped the production of female sex hormones in her body.
+Designer and co-owner of Sabo Skirt, Thessy Kouzoukas, shared her experience with endometriosis on her Instagram account last year.
+The Australian said she’s been “sent into menopause” after treatment stopped the production of female sex hormones in her body.

 When did you first find out you had endometriosis?

 I was first diagnosed with the condition in October 2013 after a laparoscopy.

 How does it impact your day-to-day life?